 I felt really, really ripped off.

 We left without disputing the bill, or creating a fuss, or asking for the manager, or being nasty.
 Neither the feeling of indignation from the Event nor the $20 difference in what we had expected to pay was what ruined my Friday evening.
 The cherry on the sad, slumped cake was the unexpected common denominator in both one of my most memorable and one of my most upsetting meal experiences ever.

 Postscript: Andrew Walsh himself has reached out to me personally in relation to this matter, and has clarified that it was a mistake on the part of the team.
-The management has offered a refund of the discounted sum.
-I am supremely relieved to hear it was a mistake as opposed to an intentional act on the part of the team, as the notion of an advertised discount being factored into menu prices is extremely disconcerting to say the least.
+The management at that point offered a refund of the discounted sum, although as of 14 December 2017 I have not received any follow-up in relation to the refund.
+Nonetheless, I am supremely relieved to hear it was a mistake as opposed to an intentional act on the part of the team, as the notion of an advertised discount being factored into menu prices is extremely disconcerting to say the least.

 The “20% off total bill” must have wondered into the Yishun wilderness, never to be seen again.

 Crispy Fish Skin, Nori Salt, Sesame Tahini ($6).

 Duck Banh Mi, Liver Pate, Sriracha (2 pieces) ($18).